Degree ProgrammesThere are three levels of the degree programmes at FIT:

 Besides technical courses there are also social courses such as languages, philosophy, history, or courses with pedagogical orientation.
 Thus, students can achieve better language competence or general pedagogical competence as the necessary qualification to become a secondary education teacher.
 The graduates receive the title of Bachelor (Bc.) placed before the graduate's name.
 The expected number of students accepted is 600.

-The two-year follow-up Master degree programme in Information Technology offers courses, in which the graduates gain deeper theoretical knowledge in their field of study.
-They also gain designers´ and users´ skills, which will enable them to develop their creativity in one of these fields of study:
+The two-year follow-up Master degree programme in Information Technology and Artificial Intelligence offers courses, in which the graduates gain deeper theoretical knowledge.
+They also gain designers´ and users´ skills, which will enable them to develop their creativity in one of these specializations:

 To graduate from the follow-up Master degree programme students have to complete successfully courses worth 120 ECTS credits in a prescribed credit structure, produce and defend a Master's thesis, and pass the verbal part of the Final State Examination.
 The prerequisite for the admission to the follow-up Master degree programme is a completed Bachelor or Master degree programme at a university certified by a diploma.

 Compulsory courses are structured with regard to their optimum sequence.
 Optional courses are offered as follow-ups to those compulsory courses which form their theoretical basis.
 The graduates receive the title of Engineer (Ing.) placed before the graduate's name.
 The expected number of students admitted to follow-up Master degree programme is 350.